dikdom/ORAO-102/README.md

 Also a lot of materials can be found here: https://github.com/mejs/orao

+I created rev2 because all the text were completely misaligned and I heard about the missing lines also in the video circuitry.

 The rev2 and rev3 materials both contains the 'missing lines' fix.
 Rev3 also contains fix for the pull-up of the pin36 (BE line) of the WDC 65C02 CPU.
 In case of using a 65C02 CPU then R1 is advised to be populated.

+I created rev3 because I still messed up the texts on rev2 board, the pull-up is inserted and the R5 value is corrected.
+The logic ICs shall not all be 74HCs.
+The clock and the pixel shift must be LS, the rest can be HC.
+You may use 74LS for the complete board.

 On the ORAO2007 the keyboard connection header is a simple DIP16 socket.
 I added a second line of 1x8 header, so a 2x8 pin header (socket) also can be populated there - if that is more convenient. (for a keyboard PCB please check the links above).

 I build the rev2 board for myself.
-I used a 74LS04 for IC14 and a 74LS165 for IC8.
+I used a 7404 for IC14 and a 74LS165 for IC8.
 The remaining 74 logic ICs are 74HC class ICs.

 ## Troubleshooting